 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model that requires the use of forward-looking information to calculate credit loss estimates.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses on available-for-sale debt securities to be recorded through an allowance for credit losses instead of as a reduction in the amortized cost basis of the securities.
 ASU 2016-13 was effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2019.
-Early adoption was permitted, including adoption in any interim period.
+On January 1, 2023, the Company adopted ASU 2016-13.
+The adoption did not have a material impact on the Company's financial position, results of operations or cash flows.